satti-hari-krishna-reddy/BlogShare/readme.md

 ## 🚀 What Problem Does BlogShare Solve?

 A lot of individuals, especially developers and bloggers, have a larger following on **social media** (like X/Twitter, LinkedIn) than on traditional blogging platforms like Hashnode.
+Watch the [demo video](https://youtu.be/ifMScMTnVYY?si=ZJquCUEmn6EY_Poc).

 After writing a blog, people often manually go to each platform, write a small summary/glimpse, and post the blog link.
 This repetitive manual effort is:
 - **Time-consuming**